 Fig. 3.
-The three-dimensional distribution of Core-XPConnect by using different ILS.
+Three-dimensional distribution of Core-XPConnect by using different ILS.

-- (1) After over-sampling by the RSMOTE algorithm, new synthetic examples are randomly generated in the minorityclass space of the original dataset.
-Compared with SMOTE, RSMOTE eliminates the limitation imposed by the linear interpolation between the minority-class samples, which makes the RSMOTE be more scientific and practical.
-In addition, the process of RSMOTE consists of two constraints that can provide a robust way to generate new synthetic samples. - (2) Compared with RUS, the RSMOTE approach is applicable for data-driven classification learning, due to the oversampling technique keeping the size of majority-class and increasing minority-class samples.
+practical.
+In addition, the process of RSMOTE consists of two constraints that can provide a robust way to generate new synthetic samples.

+2) Compared with RUS, the RSMOTE approach is applicable for data-driven classification learning, due to the oversampling technique keeping the size of majority class and increasing minority-class samples.
 Moreover, RSMOTE gets rid of the overfitting risk which often leads ROS to correspond too closely to a particular set of data.

-D. Fusion of Multi-RSMOTE with Fuzzy Integral (FMR-FI)
+D. Fusion of Multi-RSMOTE With Fuzzy Integral (FMR-FI)

-Analogously to most of data level approaches in imbalanced learning [11, 13, 45, 48, 49], some occasionalities encountered in the proposed RSMOTE algorithm tend to hinder the classification learning, e.g., the replicated data from noise or redundant instances.
+Analogously to most of data-level approaches in imbalanced learning [6], [7], [21], [26], some occasionalities encountered in the proposed RSMOTE algorithm tend to hinder the classification learning, e.g., the replicated data from noise or redundant instances.
 To lessen the chance of occasionalities in synthetic sampling process of RSMOTE, a multiple sampling technique will be proposed in this section.
 Concretely, multiple sampling processes of RSMOTE are run on an imbalanced dataset, then different balanced datasets are generated and employed to train classifiers.
 Finally, an ensemble-based algorithm combines the wisdom of crowds (i.e., the trained classifiers) to make better decisions.
 Due to a strong interaction existing among the individual classifiers, we choose the Choquet fuzzy integral to integrate these trained classifiers.